galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 > ### {% icon warning %} Analyzing an isolated metatranscriptome
 >
-> As we already mentioned above, we should be careful because we are analyzing our RNA reads as we would do for DNA reads.
-It means that we should be careful with the interpretation.
-We already mentioned the analysis of the species' relative abundance from **MetaPhlAn2**.
-But there is another aspect we should be careful about.
+> As we already mentioned above, we are analyzing our RNA reads as we would do for DNA reads and therefore we should be careful when interpreting the results.
+We already mentioned the analysis of the species' relative abundance from **MetaPhlAn2**, but there is another aspect we should be careful about.
 >
-> From a lone metatranscriptomic dataset, the transcript abundance can be confounded with underlying gene copy number.
-For example, transcript X may be more abundant in sample A relative to sample B because the the underlying X genes (same number in both samples) are more highly expressed in sample A relative to sample B or there are more copies of gene X in sample A relative to sample B (all of which are equally expressed).
+> From a lone metatranscriptomic dataset, the transcript abundance can be confounded with the underlying gene copy number.
+For example, transcript X may be more abundant in sample A relative to sample B because the underlying X gene (same number in both samples) is more highly expressed in sample A relative to sample B; or there are more copies of gene X in sample A relative to sample B (all of which are equally expressed).
 This is a general challenge in analyzing isolated metatranscriptomes.
 >
 > The best approach would be to combine the metatranscriptomic analysis with a metagenomic analysis.
 In this case, rather than running **MetaPhlAn2** on the metatranscriptomic data, we run it on the metagenomic data and use the taxonomic profile as input to **HUMAnN2**.
 RNA reads are then mapped to any species' pangenomes detected in the metagenome.
-We run then **HUMAnN2** on both metagenomics and metatranscriptomic data.
-We could then use both outputs to normalize the RNA-level outputs (e.g. transcript family abundance) by corresponding DNA-level outputs to quantify microbial expression independent of gene copy number.
+Then we run **HUMAnN2** on both metagenomics and metatranscriptomic data.
+We can use both outputs to normalize the RNA-level outputs (e.g. transcript family abundance) by corresponding DNA-level outputs to the quantification of microbial expression independent of gene copy number.
 >
-> Here, we do not have a metagenomic dataset to combine with.
-We will be careful in our interpretation.
+> Here we do not have a metagenomic dataset to combine with and need to be careful in our interpretation
 >
 {: .warning}